cortexproject/cortex/docs/blocks-storage/_index.md

 The **[compactor](./compactor.md)** is responsible to merge and deduplicate smaller blocks into larger ones, in order to reduce the number of blocks stored in the long-term storage for a given tenant and query them more efficiently.
 It also keeps the [bucket index](./bucket-index.md) updated and, for this reason, it's a required component.

+`alertmanager` and `ruler` can also use block storage to store its configurations and rules.
+In that case a separate bucket should be created to store configurations and rules and should not be included on the same bucket use for metrics as it will create issue with the **[compactor](./compactor.md)**

 Finally, the [**table-manager**](../chunks-storage/table-manager.md) and the [**schema config**](../chunks-storage/schema-config.md) are **not used** by the blocks storage.

 ### The write path